fsprojects/FAKE/help/index.md

 * Assumes "FAKE - F# Make" is located at ./tools/FAKE
 * Assumes NUnit is located at ./tools/NUnit
 * Cleans the build and deploy paths
-* Builds all C# projects below src/app/ and puts the output to .\build
+* Builds all C# projects below src/app/ and puts the output to ./build
-* Builds all NUnit test projects below src/test/ and puts the output to .\build
+* Builds all NUnit test projects below src/test/ and puts the output to ./build
 * Uses NUnit to test the generated Test.*.dll's
-* Zips all generated files to deploy\MyProject-0.1.zip
+* Zips all generated files to deploy/MyProject-0.1.zip

 You can read the [getting started guide](gettingstarted.html) to build such a script.